hschellman/computing-basics/_episodes/03-data-management.md

 > [The Metacat Gui](https://metacat.fnal.gov:9443/dune_meta_prod/app/auth/login?redirect=/dune_meta_prod/app/app/gui/datasets) is a nice place to explore the data we have.
 >
 > You need to log in with your services (not kerberos) password.
-{: .challenge}
+>
+> do a datasets search of all namespaces for the word official in a dataset name
+>
+> you can then click on sets to see what they contain {: .challenge}

 **Resources**: